HandmadeMath/HandmadeMath/README.md

 Version         | Changes        |
 ----------------|----------------|
+**1.7.0** | Renamed the 'Rows' member of hmm_mat4 to 'Columns'.
+Since our matrices are column-major, this should have been named 'Columns' from the start.
+'Rows' is still present, but has been deprecated.
 **1.6.0** | Added array subscript operators for vector and matrix types in C++.
 This is provided as a convenience, but be aware that it may incur an extra function call in unoptimized builds.
 **1.5.1** | Fixed a bug with uninitialized elements in HMM_LookAt.
 **1.5.0** | Changed internal structure for better performance and inlining.
 As a result, `HANDMADE_MATH_NO_INLINE` has been removed and no longer has any effect.